jianxiongcai/ARSNet/README.md

 # ARSNet
-This is an ongoing private project.
+This is an archived course project on CS272 Computer Vision II.
+The report is publicly available at [Report/egpaper_final.pdf](https://github.com/ernestcai/ARSNet/blob/master/Report/egpaper_final.pdf)

 # Files
 - Meeting Log
-- Report (PRCV 2018 Templates)
+- Final Report

 # weights
 - All weights is saved on AI cluster (under ~/weights)